 Fleet managers deal with suppliers to procure a wide range of products and services, including vehicles, parts, financing, maintenance, specialty equipment, fuel, fleet management services, and technology.

-When the relationship goes well, the benefits are clear: responsiveness, on-time deliveries, preferential treatment with product specification and availability, and advantageous pricing.
+The benefits are clear when the relationship goes well: responsiveness, on-time deliveries, preferential treatment with product specification and availability, and advantageous pricing.

 Yet, these relationships often require a balancing act between two seemingly conflicting interests.
 As Mike Butsch, fleet manager, P&H Mining/Joy Global, aptly put it, “The suppliers are in the relationship to make money; our job in fleet management is to minimize their profit margins while still keeping them interested enough to do business with you.”